-The amount of annual base salary paid to each NEO for 2019 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
-The Committee believes that the salary changes and resulting base salaries were competitive in the marketplace and appropriate for Main Street executives as a key component of an overall compensation package.
+The amount of annual base salary paid to each NEO for 2020 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
+The Committee believes that the resulting base salaries were competitive in the marketplace and appropriate for Main Street executives as the base component of their overall compensation packages.